IrineSistiana/mos-tls-tunnel/README.md

                 Size of io buffer for each connection (kb) (default 4) -cert string
                 Path to cert, used by server mode.
-If both key and cert is empty, a self signed certificate will be used -fast-open
+If both key and cert is empty, a self signed certificate will be used -fallback-dns string
+                use this server instead of system default to resolve host name, must be an IP address.
+        -fast-open
                 Not support yet, reserved
         -key string